Green Burial Rules and Regulations

 • Louisiana

-While a home funeral may not be an option in these states, the funeral homes in them may offer some green burial options, so it’s worth checking with a few different local funeral homes.
+While a home funeral may not be an option in these states, the funeral homes themselves may offer green burial options.
+You can check with a few local funeral homes in your area.

-The law requires all bodies to be embalmed Embalming used to be promoted as a way to keep down the risk of getting any kind of infectious disease from human remains.
+It is a myth that the law requires all bodies to be embalmed.
+Embalming used to be promoted as a way to keep down the risk of getting any kind of infectious disease from human remains.
 In some places, outdated laws require embalming for the remains of those who died from a potentially contagious disease, but embalming is usually not a legal requirement.
-A few states require a body to be embalmed if it is transported across state lines.
-These states are:
+Embalming is required in the following states if the body is transported across state lines:

 • Alabama